emsesp/docs/Contributing.md

 This project needs:
 - guides for integrating into home automation systems like Home Assistant and Domoticz
 - testing with various types of EMS devices (boilers, thermostats, solar, heap pumps etc) to build up our supported database
-- Expand this wiki with more details, fixing spelling mistakes and other inaccuracies you may find
+- Expand thw documentation with more details, fixing spelling mistakes and other inaccuracies you may find

 ## Editing articles
 !> Warning: You need a GitHub user account to be able to edit!